scionproto/scion/doc/ColibriService.md

 ## Overview

 The COLIBRI Service (*COS*) manages the reservation process of the COLIBRI QoS subsystem in SCION.
-It handles both the segment and end to end reservations (aka steady and ephemeral reservations).
+It handles both the segment and end to end reservations (formerly known as steady and ephemeral reservations).

 The border router is also modified so it understands COLIBRI type packets in the data plane.